sahhhm/Tarsnap-generations/README.md

 ```

 ####DESCRIPTION
-The script is designed to be run via crontab.
-It expects five inputs and a working Tarsnap configuration file (see below).
+The script is designed to be run via [ana]crontab.
+It expects four inputs and a working Tarsnap configuration file (see below).
-If you don't want to take hourly backups then use cron to schedule a backup only in the hour specified in the script as the $DAILY_TIME variable, line 9.
-Set -h to "1".
-By default the script takes the "DAILY" backup in the 23:00 hour system time.

 ####REQUIRES
 The tarsnap-generations requires a .tarsnaprc or tarsnap.conf that specifies at least these options -